geotools/geotools/docs/user/library/opengis/filter.rst

 Multiple values are possible in a couple situations: when working with application schemas, or working directly with java objects.
-When an expression is evaluated against rich content of this nature child references may return a multi-valued attribue.
+When an expression is evaluated against rich content of this nature child references may return a multi-valued attribute.

 As an example this filter tests whether all children are older than 12: